About

 Optimization Problem

 As black-box optimizer, MIDACO does not require the objective f(x) and constraint g(x) functions to be given in explicit mathematical form.
 For a given input of decision variables x, MIDACO requires only the returning numerical values of the objectives and constraints.
-How those objective and constraint values are calculated is completely independent from MIDACO and therefore considered to happen in a back-box.
+How those objective and constraint values are calculated is completely independent from MIDACO and therefore considered to happen in a black-box.
 Such black-box concept gives the user the maximum possible freedom in representing and formulating the application.
 In particular MIDACO is able to solve problems with highly-nonlinear, non-smooth, non-convex and non-differentiable problem functions.
 Furthermore MIDACO can robustly solve problems with a moderate level of stochastic noise.

 The Algorithm